Why do I need to consider compression hosiery?

 Compression hosiery now comes in a variety of styles and colours.
 They are available in the traditional nylon appearance as well as trouser socks, sports socks, core spun socks and more.

 For those that want an easier time donning their compression hosiery, consider a core spun sock.
-The fibre is specifically made to give you the same consistent compression, but to pull on with greater ease.
+The fiber is specifically made to give you the same consistent compression, but to pull on with greater ease.

 Many insurance plans cover compression hosiery.
 They will have to be prescribed of a minimum gradient and properly fitted for you.
+Your plan may determine who can prescribe compression hosiery for you and this will vary from plan to plan as will your coverage for hosiery.
+Be sure to check your individual plans for details prior to booking your appointment.

 Fees vary by length, type and compression gradient.